People: Creating a better normal

 Through WorldClass, Deloitte people are engaging in concentrated efforts to develop job skills, improve educational outcomes and expand opportunities for 50 million people worldwide by 2030.
 During FY2020, WorldClass touched the lives of more than 7 million people through nearly US$105 million of investments in WorldClass activities, including almost 770,000 hours of volunteer and pro bono time.

 Deloitte launched a number of initiatives to aid people in response to COVID-19.
 In the past, Deloitte firms around the world hosted Impact Days, or annual days of service.
 We’ve reimagined our approach to giving back in response to COVID-19.
-Focusing on Impact Every Day, Deloitte has provided lifesaving supplies to essential workers on the front lines; donated airline ticket balances that enabled medical professionals to travel to treat patients; and provided additional support to organisations with which Deloitte collaborates through WorldClass to help the 1.5 billion children whose educations have been impacted by lockdowns.
+Focusing on Impact Every Day, Deloitte has provided lifesaving supplies to essential workers on the front lines; donated airline ticket balances that enabled medical professionals to travel to treat patients; and provided additional support to organizations with which Deloitte collaborates through WorldClass to help the 1.5 billion children whose educations have been impacted by lockdowns.

 The pandemic has amplified the need for employers to actively invest in their people, support communities, uplift citizens and tackle society’s most complex challenges.
 It’s shown just how connected people are around the globe and how quickly business leaders can respond in a crisis—lessons that can guide the development of a better future.